diegoddox/react-redux-toastr/README.md

 toastr.confirm('Are you sure about that!', toastrConfirmOptions);
 ```

-You can make it so ok is the only option by:
+You can make it so 'ok' is the only button by:

 - Passing the `disableCancel` prop to the `toasterConfirmOptions` object: